This is how FaMe-Net works

 Interventions

-ATC classification and Prescription
+Prescriptions and ATC classification

 Prescriptions are coded according to the Anatomical Therapeutic Chemical (ATC) coding system maintained by the World Health Organization.5